dimitar-daskalov/TopStore/README.md

 ## Overview

-TopStore is a Ecommerce store web application which sumulates ecommerce store platform.
+TopStore is a Ecommerce store web application which simulates ecommerce store platform.

 Implemented using Django Framework.